rrezel/llmcomp/SquishyWordBits/article.md

 Five bots in the 1.0–1.3 s range, all running the standard two-phase solver.
 Within the cluster the per-round ordering is largely a function of inner-loop tightness and per-round Python variance: GC pauses, allocator behavior, byte-code warmup.
 Across 10 rounds the variance integrates out into a points spread of 23–42:

-- **ChatGPT (avg 1.08 s)**: a class-based recursive trie with a `score` field per node.
+- **ChatGPT (avg 1.08 s)**: compact binary trie (class with `next0`/`next1`/`score`/`word` arrays), excludes any word of length ≤ 3, and on encoding collisions keeps the highest-scoring word at each terminal (alphabetical tiebreak).
+Strong solver design; the speed gap to Kimi is purely the two-phase scan/DP split, not a missing optimization.
 Single-best round of 0.05 s won round 4; otherwise consistent 0.5–1.4 s.
 - **Claude (avg 1.20 s)**: explicit `candidates_by_end` list pre-allocated for the bitstream length, plus dp/take arrays.
 Three top-3 placements but no firsts; banks 35 points on consistency.
 - **Grok (avg 1.28 s)**: 0.09 s round-1 first place accounts for 10 of its 32 points; the rest tail up to 2.5 s.
 - **Gemini (avg 1.12 s)**: array-based trie much like Kimi's, but two-phase scan + DP.
 Most consistent round-to-round (range 0.57–1.83) with no fast outlier round.